BioGeMT/miRBench_paper/code/eval_metrics/README.md

-# Evaluation of predictions from various predictors
+# Evaluation of predictions from various tools

+This directory contains code to generate various evaluation metrics of predictions from various tools.

+- PR_AUC
+- ROC_AUC
+- Average_Precision
+- F1_Score

 ## Requirements